Azure/bicep-types-az/generated/servicefabric/microsoft.servicefabric/2017-07-01-preview/types.md

 ## ClusterHealthPolicy
 ### Properties
-* **maxPercentUnhealthyApplications**: int: The maximum allowed percentage of unhealthy applications before reporting an error.
+* **maxPercentUnhealthyApplications**: int {minValue: 0, maxValue: 100}: The maximum allowed percentage of unhealthy applications before reporting an error.
 For example, to allow 10% of applications to be unhealthy, this value would be 10.
-* **maxPercentUnhealthyNodes**: int: The maximum allowed percentage of unhealthy nodes before reporting an error.
+* **maxPercentUnhealthyNodes**: int {minValue: 0, maxValue: 100}: The maximum allowed percentage of unhealthy nodes before reporting an error.
 For example, to allow 10% of nodes to be unhealthy, this value would be 10.

 ## ClusterProperties
 ### Properties